WLMV: Expanded Band assignment

-On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WTDY authorized to move from 1480 to 1670 kHz.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WTDY authorized to move from 1480 to 1670 kHz.

-A construction permit for the expanded band station was assigned the call letters WAWY on January 9, 1998.
+A construction permit for the expanded band station was assigned the callsign WAWY on January 9, 1998.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, this deadline has been extended multiple times, and both stations have remained authorized.
 One restriction is that the FCC has generally required paired original and expanded band stations to remain under common ownership.

 Later history

-On June 12, 1998, the WTDY call letters were transferred from 1480 AM to the new expanded band station at 1670 AM, while 1480 AM became WTDA.
+On June 12, 1998, the callsign WTDY was transferred from 1480 AM to the new expanded band station at 1670 AM, while 1480 AM became WTDA.
 Initially programming was simulcast by both stations.
 When WTDY's move to 1670 AM became permanent in 2002, Mid-West Family Broadcasting rechristened 1480 AM as WLMV, attracting a rapidly growing Latino audience in Madison as the market's first full-time Spanish-language station (and one of only two such stations in the market, with WTTN joining ESPN Deportes in 2009 until 2017).